PENG-Zhe/peng-zhe.github.io/_pages/about.md

 His primary research interests focus on data-driven Industrial Intelligence and Systems, including Blockchain and Web 3.0, Trustworthy Machine Learning, Autonomous Systems, Data Security and Privacy.
 He has published a series of papers in prestigious conferences and journals, such as ACM SIGMOD/CCS, IEEE ICDE/INFOCOM/ICCV/IROS, ACL, IJCV, IEEE TKDE/TMC/TPDS/TDSC/TIFS, etc.

-He received several premium awards, such as RGC Early Career Award 2026, five Best Paper Awards from first-tier conferences, and IEEE Outstanding Service Award 2025.
+He received several premium awards, such as Hong Kong RGC Early Career Award 2026, five Best Paper Awards from first-tier conferences, and IEEE Outstanding Service Award 2025.
 He has been recognized among the World’s Top 2% Scientists by Stanford University for consecutive years since 2024.